The Allstate Corporation (ALL) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Blackrock Inc. with over 25.7 million shares valued at $2.82 billion.
 The investor’s holdings represent 8.48% of the ALL Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 22.58 million shares valued at $2.48 billion to account for 7.46% of the shares outstanding.
 The other top investors are State Street Corporation which holds 14.63 million shares representing 4.83% and valued at over $1.61 billion, while Ameriprise Financial, Inc. holds 3.43% of the shares totaling 10.39 million with a market value of $1.14 billion.

-The Allstate Corporation (NYSE: ALL) is 5.55% higher on its value in year-to-date trading and has touched a low of $83.01 and a high of $117.80 in the current 52-week trading range.
+The Allstate Corporation (NYSE: ALL) is 4.52% higher on its value in year-to-date trading and has touched a low of $83.75 and a high of $118.05 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ALL stock was last observed hovering at around $114.71 in the last trading session, with the day’s gains setting it 1.32% off its average median price target of $125.00 for the next 12 months.
-It is also 24.66% off the consensus price target high of $154.00 offered by 20 analysts, but current levels are -5.48% lower than the price target low of $110.00 for the same period.
+The ALL stock was last observed hovering at around $117.11 in the last trading session, with the day’s loss setting it -2.21% off its average median price target of $128.00 for the next 12 months.
+It is also 25.39% off the consensus price target high of $154.00 offered by 20 analysts, but current levels are -4.45% lower than the price target low of $110.00 for the same period.

 The Allstate Corporation (ALL) Analyst Forecasts